 Dawn James, PT, DPT, PCSAssociate Professor, Physical Therapy Program

 Phone: (323) 284-2723

 Office: Center for Graduate Studies

-Dr. James is an assistant professor in the West Coast Doctor of Physical Therapy Program.
+Dr. James is an Associate professor in the West Coast Doctor of Physical Therapy Program.
 She comes to West Coast with over 20 years of clinical practice.